lavish284/CODSOFT/README.md

 The Iris Flower Classification project successfully demonstrates the use of machine learning techniques to classify flower species based on their physical measurements.

-This project was completed as part of the CodSoft Data Science Internship.
+This project was completed as part of the CodSoft Data Science Internship

+# Titanic Survival Prediction

+## Project Overview

+This project uses Machine Learning techniques to predict whether a passenger survived the Titanic disaster.

+## Features Used

+- Age
+- Gender
+- Passenger Class
+- Fare
+- Family Members
+- Embarkation Point

+## Algorithm Used

+Logistic Regression

+## Workflow

+- Data Cleaning
+- Exploratory Data Analysis
+- Data Visualization
+- Feature Encoding
+- Model Training
+- Performance Evaluation

+## Result

+The model achieved good prediction accuracy in identifying passenger survival outcomes.

+## Conclusion

+This project demonstrates how Machine Learning can be applied to historical datasets to discover patterns and make predictions.